LukeShortCloud/rootpages/markdown/http_servers.md

 # Apache 2.4

 The Apache HTTP Server Project is designed to provide a versatile open source HTTP and HTTPS web server.
-It has been one, and continues to be, one of peoples' favorite web servers.
+It is one of the top used web servers.
 [1]

 Source: